chibicode/chibicode-2018/src/pages/posts/the-best-quotes-from-factfulness-by-hans-rostling/index.md

 >
 > … “Saving poor children just increases the population” sounds correct, **but the opposite is true**. … The only proven method for curbing population growth is to eradicate extreme poverty and give people better lives, including education and contraceptives.

-## On “Now is not the time to politicize X” argument after crisis
+## On “Now is not the time to politicize X” argument after a crisis

 Page 111: